neoforged/Documentation/docs/inventories/container.md

         this.setChanged();
     }

+    // Call this when changes are done to the container, i.e. when item stacks are added, modified, or removed.
+    // For example, you could call BlockEntity#setChanged here.
+    @Override
+    public void setChanged() {

+    }

     // Whether the container is considered "still valid" for the given player.
 For example, chests and
     // similar blocks check if the player is still within a given distance of the block here.
     @Override